Frequently Asked Questions

 + What should I do if I am not sure I need emergency attention?

 First, contact your doctor or care provider to discuss the situation with him or her.
-If you cannot reach your doctor and still aren’t sure what you should do, it is better to be safe and come to the ED.
+If you cannot reach your doctor and still aren’t sure what you should do, it is better to be safe and come to the Emergency Department.
 Call 9-1-1 if you think your situation is life-threatening or the condition will worsen before you can reach the ED.

 + What is a life-threatening emergency situation?